Last Updated on January 10, 2023 by Katie

 Whatever your situation, this article will guide you through promoting yourself as a writer and how to land your first high-paying freelance writing clients.

-You need a proactive approach to get work in the beginning.
+If you’re ready to get started, you need a proactive approach to get paid work as a beginner.
 Some may be lucky enough to have success after a month, but for many, it can take three months or more.

 I’m not saying this to scare you off.
 I’m just sharing a big dose of reality with you.

 For me, it took three months of cold emailing 50 – 100 people a day before I got a client!
 I was ready to give up at the time, but 7 years later and now being a full-time freelance writer, I’m glad I hung in there!

 So please don’t give up if you don’t get responses right away.